mykulls/mykulls/README.md

 ### Hello!
-I'm a Computer Science undergraduate student at UCLA with interests in AI and Digital Media.
+I'm a Computer Science undergraduate student at UCLA with interests in Digital Media, Design, and AI.

 <!--
 **mykulls/mykulls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.